 I send out a monthly newsletter, and those subscribers get 24 hours notice to new products.
 The newsletter is quite brief – this is my new product, and these are the venues I will be selling at face-to-face, and these are my online locations – Etsy/Supermums.
 Heather Barber – Minety Moose

-Most people agreed monthly – as it was manageable for the business but also not too overwhelming for the receivers – customers/clients.
-Although Emma Collins PR suggests weekly “Weekly keeps the consumer up to date, inspired and you stay in their mind.
+- Weekly : Emma Collins PR suggests weekly “Weekly keeps the consumer up to date, inspired and you stay in their mind.
 Weekly doesn’t have to be the same content.
 From events, what’s hot, sale, inspiration, customer testimonial etc.“.
-I don’t think personally there is a correct answer as I receive daily emails from Zulily and I’m not inclined to unsubscribe I just delete those that don’t interest me.
-I think it really is a case of trial and error seeing what works best for your business.

-As with any marketing you do your newsletter need to be consistent with your branding.
-It also needs to be straight to the point no waffle.
-Lay it out like you would do a blog post – bullet points, headings to draw the eye around the page.
-Use images to make a point and break up text, make it look pretty!
+As with any marketing you do your newsletter need to be consistent with your branding, it’s vital to keep this above the fold so instantly customers know it’s you.
+Newsletters need to be straight to the point no waffle avoid long blocks of text.
+Use bullet points, or no more than 5 lines in a section.
+Headings help to draw the eye around the page.
+Use images to make a point and break up text and make it look pretty!

 We literally have seconds to capture the readers attention whereby they decide to read or delete so subject lines are really important.
-Cracking Media says good subject titles include using words like “How…, What… and Why” Headlines work well whereby the content is lists “e.g. 10 tops tips for.., 101 ways to.., 5 things you should“. you could “even a little cryptic and create intrigue, e.g. “Why we need to learn to love someone else’s worm” ”
+Cracking Media suggests good subject titles include using words like “How…, What… and Why” Headlines work well whereby the content is lists “e.g. 10 tops tips for.., 101 ways to.., 5 things you should“.
+You could “even be a little cryptic and create intrigue, e.g. “Why we need to learn to love someone else’s worm” ”

 60 characters at most makes a good subject line – so be glad that you have been getting good at keeping it brief on Twitter!